 Significant Hazards and Associated Risks Those who might be harmed Control Measures (CM's): Additional CM's required?
-Rat idual F ing (H lium /L igh Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance (e.g. Generic Risk Assessments, Guidance from Provider, etc.).
-Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) If existing CM's cannot be met or circumstances have changed Likelihood (1-4) Severity (1-4) Risk Level Student becomes unwell on the journey to/from the school visit Student identified in the individual student's care plan (which should be consulted to prior to the visit) - Ensure any that if there are surplus first aiders on the visit that one will be on the In the event of a severe allergic reaction, the first aider or any responsible adult must call 999 immediately and say the pupil is having an 'anaphylactic shock' 0 Student becomes unwell while away Student provisions put in place to ensure they are carried out safely - Ensure all staff are aware of the signs of a student becoming unwell - Ensure that the student's Care Plan clearly details the care and support they need In the event of a severe allergic reaction, the first aider or any responsible adult must call 999 immediately and say the pupil is having an 'anaphylactic shock' 0 Student needs support with severe allergies overnight Student more than one key worker who can administer medication - Ensure there are sufficient staff to cover the following day in case staff have been awake for long periods in the night - should be covered if two key workers are on the trip In the event of a severe allergic reaction, the first aider or any responsible adult must call 999 immediately and say the pupil is having an 'anaphylactic shock' 0 Medication not accessible or available Student - Ensure that the first aider (with the ability to administer medication) will attend the trip with the pupil to ensure their specific needs are met.
+Rat Residual Risk Rating (High /Medium /Low Those hazards which may result in serious harm or affect several people Persons at risk from the significant hazards identified Controls, including relevant sources of guidance e.g. Generic Risk Assessments, Guidance from Provider, etc.).
+Specific CM's not included in the generic RA (e.g. briefings, actions by leaders / participants, qualifications / experience of supervisors) Likelihood (1-4) Severity (1-4) Risk Level Student becomes unwell on the journey to/from the school visit Student In the event of a severe allergic reaction, the first aider or any responsible adult must call 999 immediately and say the pupil is having an 'anaphylactic shock' 0 Student becomes unwell while away Student - Ensure activities where prolonged periods of exercise or intensive exercise are discussed and agreed with parents prior to the visit - these either must be avoided or provisions put in place to ensure they are carried out safely - Ensure all staff are aware of the signs of a student becoming unwell - Ensure that the student's Care Plan clearly details the care and support they need and this is carried out as stated - Ensure that contact numbers of parents and one other adult are taken on the school visit - Ensure that there are enough staff on the visit who are trained in providing the support a student needs with their severe allergy In the event of a severe allergic reaction, the first aider or any responsible adult must call 999 immediately and say the pupil is having an 'anaphylactic shock' 0 Student needs support with severe allergies overnight Student - Ensure there are sufficient staff to look after a student at night - we would suggest more than one key worker who can administer medication - Ensure there are sufficient staff to cover the following day in case staff have been awake for long periods in the night - should be covered if two key workers are on the trip - Consider the proximity of the student's room to the staff accommodation in case they are needed to help during the night - Consider where the students medication/equipment will be kept overnight and ensure it is easily accessible - Ensure the school's safeguarding policy is adhered to In the event of a severe allergic reaction, the first aider or any responsible adult must call 999 immediately and say the pupil is having an 'anaphylactic shock' 0 Medication not accessible or available Student - Ensure that the first aider (with the ability to administer medication) will attend the trip with the pupil to ensure their specific needs are met.
 They must be aware of the medication the pupil takes and the exact situations in which it should be taken 0